jacob-servidio/VBA-Challenge/README.md

 Additionally the stocks with the greatest % increase, greatest % decrease, and greatest total volume for each year can be found in a summary table adjacent to the yearly summary table.

-A Sceenshot of the spreedsheet for each year analyzed can be found in the subsiquent files.
+A Sceenshot of the spreedsheet for each year analyzed can be found in the subsiquent results files.
+2014, 2015, and 2016.